f4rys/YouThon/README.md

 - Loading info about YouTube video: title, author's channel, thumbnail and available download options
 - Downloading desired audio/video media to the folder in which the script is executed
-- Displaying download status as an progress bar
+- Displaying download status as a progress bar

 ## Disclaimer